 In 2011 the practise was appointed to refurbish a substantial penthouse apartment for a young family within a Kensington Conservation area.
-Together with the client we established a vision to create a warm and comfortable home with some strong contemporary features as well as hints to the past within the setting of this Georgian property.
+In close collaboration with the owner we established a vision for an extensive refurbishment which incorporated the clients furniture collection and diverse range of ideas.
+The result is a warm and comfortable home with some strong contemporary features as well as hints to the past within the setting of this Georgian property.

-All services were updated and an advanced cinema and music system was incorporated.
+All services were replaced and an advanced home cinema was integrated into a library.
 The work started on site in March 2012 and was completed by September that year.